The International Grumman Pilots Association

 4. There were several other comments along the same line.

-In response to the many comments in the recent AYA Member survey regarding the GPA, Grumman Gang and the AYA – my position is: I see the Grumman Gang as a forum for conversation.
+In response to the many comments in the recent AYA Member survey regarding the GPA, Grumman Gang and the AYA – my position is: I see the Grumman Gang as a conversational forum.
 There is some excellent advice from the “pros” and some things you need to sort out for yourself.
-I have not signed into the GPA website and therefore I am not a member and basically have no comment about it.
-I do not begrudge or have any issue with either.
-I am not threatened or challenged by the GPA or the GG.
-Both serve a purpose and so does the AYA.
-I also believe it is time for all to move forward and leave the past behind us.
+I have not signed into the GPA website and therefore I have no comment in regards to the stability, information and/or ethics of the organization.
+I do not know how they report their "donations" to the IRS and/or how they are funded for their videos and website and/or how the funds are managed internally etc. I also believe it is time for all to move forward and leave the past behind us.

 When pictures are placed - have the names of the people involved.